Comparing Major Moving Truck Rental Agencies

 Penske

 Penske offers high-quality truck rental and leasing services to businesses and individuals in the United States and Canada.
-The company operates a fleet of over 325,000 trucks, and provides a wide range of services that include full-service truck leasing, contract maintenance, and logistics solutions.
+The company operates a fleet of over 325,000 trucks and provides a wide range of services, including full-service truck leasing, contract maintenance, and logistics solutions.

 Penske trucks are much smaller than U-Haul, but are partnered with Home Depot to give their customers more options in delivery locations.
-Penske tends to be more expensive than U-Haul and Budget, but they carry newer vehicles in their fleet.
+Penske tends to be more expensive than U-Haul and Budget, but it has a newer fleet.

 Penske also offers a variety of insurance plans that are based on your travel needs; again, it's best to discuss with your specific representative what would be most appropriate for your situation.